 The Philippines is known for its white powdery beaches and friendly people.
 But do you know that the Philippines has beautiful mountains too?
 Some of them are so splendid that even sight from afar would make your jaws drop.
-Other mountains let you discover gems and witness incredible splendor when you reached the summit.
+Other mountains let you discover gems and witness incredible splendor when you reach the summit.

 I’ve been to some of the mountains in the Philippines, and I will not get tired of coming back.
 If only I could, then I would!